johndoe31415/ratched/README.md

                         certificate, in PEM format.
   s_chainfile=filename  Specifies the X.509 certificate chain that is to be
-                        sent to the client, in PEM format. s_cacert=filename     Specifies the X.509 CA certificate that issues server certificates, in PEM format. s_cakey=filename      Specifies the X.509 CA certificate key that signs server certificates, in PEM format. s_ciphers=ciphers     Specifies the cipher suite string that the ratched TLS server uses. s_groups=groups       Specifies the key agreement 'supported groups' string (formerly known as 'elliptic curves') that the ratched TLS server uses. c_certfile=filename   Specifies an X.509 certificate in PEM format that should be used by ratched as a client certificate.
+                        sent to the client, in PEM format. s_cacert=filename     The X.509 CA certificate that issues server certificates, in PEM format. s_cakey=filename      The X.509 CA certificate key that signs server certificates, in PEM format. s_ciphers=ciphers     The cipher suite string that the ratched TLS server uses. s_groups=groups       The key agreement 'supported groups' string (formerly known as 'elliptic curves') that the ratched TLS server uses. s_sigalgs=algs        The key agreement 'signature algorithms' string which the ratched TLS server uses. c_certfile=filename   Specifies an X.509 certificate in PEM format that should be used by ratched as a client certificate.
 It will only be used when the connecting client also provided a client certificate.
-Must be used in conjunction with c_keyfile. c_keyfile=filename    Specifies the private key for the given client certificate, in PEM format. c_chainfile=filename  Specifies the X.509 certificate chain that is to be sent to the server, in PEM format. c_ciphers=ciphers     Specifies the cipher suite string that the ratched TLS client uses. c_groups=groups       Specifies the key agreement 'supported groups' string (formerly known as 'elliptic curves') that the ratched TLS client uses.
+Must be used in conjunction with c_keyfile. c_keyfile=filename    The private key for the given client certificate, in PEM format. c_chainfile=filename  The X.509 certificate chain that is to be sent to the server, in PEM format. c_ciphers=ciphers     The cipher suite string that the ratched TLS client uses. c_groups=groups       The key agreement 'supported groups' string (formerly known as 'elliptic curves') that the ratched TLS client uses. c_sigalgs=algs        The key agreement 'signature algorithms' string which the ratched TLS client uses.

 examples:
     $ ratched -o output.pcapng